mrakgr/The-Spiral-Language/readme.md

 let (var_2: string) = System.Console.ReadLine()
 let (var_3: (int32 [])) = var_2.Split [|' '|] |> Array.map int
 ```
-The next part could also be done using macros, but is here to demonstrate an aspect of Spiral intensional polymorphism.
+The next part could also be done using macros, but is here to demonstrate an aspect of Spiral's intensional polymorphism.
 ```
 // Converts a type level function to a term level function based on a type. inl rec closure_of f tys =